Skip to footer content

 Configure your IronPDF license in Program.cs to enable full functionality:

 Blazor Server applications can't directly manipulate browser tabs from C# code on the server.
-The task of Blazor open PDF in a new tab requires JavaScript Interop (JS interop) to bridge server-side PDF generation with client-side window management.
+Opening a PDF in a new tab from Blazor requires JavaScript interop (JS interop) to bridge server-side PDF generation with client-side window management.

 IronPDF enables developers to generate high-quality PDF documents on the server, which can then be displayed using JavaScript's window.open() functionality.
-This approach means solving a common client-server problem in a .NET application.
+This approach solves a common client-server boundary issue in .NET applications.
+The library's Chrome rendering engine ensures pixel-perfect HTML to PDF conversion, maintaining the visual integrity of your documents.

-Implementing JavaScript Functions in Your Blazor Web App
+How Do I Implement JavaScript Functions in My Blazor Web App?

 Add this JavaScript code to your _Host.cshtml file to handle PDF display in new browser tabs.
-This is the module responsible for client-side window management:
+This module manages client-side window operations:

 <script>